openedx/docs.openedx.org/source/educators/how-tos/data/manage_course_grades.rst

 Find the Unique Location Identifier for a Problem
 ==================================================

-When you create each of the problems for a course, edX assigns a unique location to it.
+When you create each of the problems for a course, the platform assigns a unique location to it.
 To make grading adjustments for a problem, or to view data about it, you need to specify the problem location.